DASSAULT FLAMANT

 $9.95

-Titles: Dassault Flamant No’s 1 and 2
+Titles: Dassault Flamant No’s 1 to 3

 Dassault based the Flamant (Flamingo) on the MB.30, a twin-engine light transport studied during the German occupation of France by the Société Bordeaux Aeronautique in Talence.
 Two models were initially built; the MD.301 as a navigation and bombardment trainer, and the MD.303 as a transport/flight trainer.
 However, fitted with 375-hp.
 Lorraine Bearn 6D engines, the aircraft were underpowered.
 Dassault replaced the Bearns with 580-hp Snecma 12S engines, designating the refit the MD.315.
 It first flew on July 6, 1947 from the Bordeaux -Merignac facility where Dassault still builds Falcon jets and Rafale and Mirage fighters.